mixpanel/docs/pages/docs/migration/adobe-analytics.md

 - Opens a different browser and navigates to your site on the same computer
 - The same person browsing your site on different devices

-> No visibility of full end user journey across platforms:
-> Adobe was highly popularised during a period where web was dominant which explains why adobe customers find it difficult when trying to understand the end to end user journey on the UI itself because there isn't really a way of identifying user across various platform in an era where omni channel experience is the baseline for more organisations.
-The workaround for this which Nykaa did was to export out aggregated data through pipelines into their tableau instance where their data then had to manually merge the numbers together.

-- Page Views: Not to be confused with Visits.
+**Page Views**: Not to be confused with Visits.
 Page views count the number of times a page is being viewed.
 Visits count the number of sessions for visitors.
 One visit can consist of one or more page views.

-- Unique visitors: Adobe has a rather complicated mechanism of identifying unique user as illustrated in the table on their help docs [here] (https://experienceleague.adobe.com/docs/analytics/components/metrics/unique-visitors.html?lang=en).
+**Unique visitors**: Adobe has a rather complicated mechanism of identifying unique user as illustrated in the table on their help docs [here](https://experienceleague.adobe.com/docs/analytics/components/metrics/unique-visitors.html?lang=en).
 It lists the ways a visitor is identified, along with its priority.
 Some hits can have multiple visitor identification methods; in these cases the higher priority method is used.

-  ** As unique visitor identifiers are typically stored in a browser cookie.
-A new unique visitor is counted if they perform any of the following:
+** As unique visitor identifiers are typically stored in a browser cookie, a new unique visitor is counted if they perform any of the following:

 - Clears their cache at any time
 - Opens a different browser on the same computer.
 One unique visitor is counted per browser.